A supercar icon like this one isn't forgotten easily.

 Lamborghini Murcielago Price

+Being a car that is no longer being manufactured and thus doesn't have a current MSRP, answering the question "How much is a Lamborghini Murcielago?" isn't as simple as giving a number.
 With a relatively small amount of Lamborghini Murcielagos available on the market, the prices can vary drastically.
 Depending on the specific model and any upgraded features that may be included, you can expect to pay anywhere from $150,000 up to $486,061.
 Generally speaking, those with manual transmissions sell for more, as do the LP 670-4 SuperVeloce models, with only 186 units produced.
 As with any used car, other factors such as the overall condition of the car and the mileage will also influence the Murcielago price.
+Especially when it comes to a car like the Murcielago, that is being sold to enthusiasts, like any supercar, even factors like the paint color can significantly change the Lamborghini Murcielago price.

 Time has tested the raging bull harder than any race.
 Not only has the Lamborghini Murcielago proven itself to be reliable, you get an amazing car for a great price.
 To be a shrewd negotiator, a pre-purchase inspection must consider the remaining clutch life along with the E-Gear system.
 The engine is bulletproof as long as coolant and oil are changed by the book.
 Speaking of the book, a lack of maintenance records could reward you with a bargain.